Arthrosamid®

 It is currently not recommended for patients who suffer from inflammatory joint disease such as Rheumatoid Arthritis, Psoriatic arthritis, Gout, Pesudogout etc. as there is no clinical information regarding its effect and safety in these patients.

-Mr Platt recommends it is a suitable treatment for patients in the following groups who suffer disabling knee Arthritis:
+Mr Platt recommends it is a suitable treatment for patients in the following groups who suffer disabling knee Arthritis even in severe 'bone-on-bone' arthritis where Mr Platt still can achieve encouraging results.

-- Medically unfit for joint replacement.
-These patients often suffer in pain as they have medical conditions which prevent them being passed fit for surgery, and thus their treatment options are limited to non-surgical only.
+• Medically unfit for joint replacement.
+These patients often suffer in pain as they have medical conditions which prevent them being passed fit to undergo surgery, and thus their treatment options are limited to only those which are non-surgical.

-- Cannot afford time to recover from surgery.
-Those patients who are in active employment, particularly those who are self-employed, or those in caring roles for a dependent partner or family member and who cannot take time off for surgery without significant financial consequence can undergo Arthrosamid treatment without the need to take time off work afterwards or arrange respite care while they recover.
+• Cannot afford time to recover from surgery.
+Those patients who are in active employment, particularly those who are self-employed, or those in caring roles for a dependent partner or family member are ideal Arthrosamid recipients.
+Those who cannot take time off for surgery without significant financial consequence can undergo Arthrosamid treatment without the need to take any time off work afterwards or arrange respite care while they recover.

-- Patient preference.
+• Patient preference.
 Some patients simply prefer to avoid surgery and exhaust all non-surgical options due to preference.
+Importantly, Arthrosamid treatment does not preclude surgery at a later date if required.

 How is it adminstered?